nn

 How many CBT sessions will I need?

 CBT is typically short-term.
 Many people see meaningful improvement in 6–12 sessions, though this varies depending on the complexity of what you’re working on.
+Your psychologist will regularly review progress with you.

 Do I need a referral for CBT?